 For this reason, 44.1kHz is the standard sample rate for CDs.
 Professional audio for video utilizes a standard of 48kHz.
 Many recordings greatly exceed these standards, with sample rates of 96kHz and beyond!

 I won’t get too deep into it in this post, but it has more to do with the type of anti-aliasing filter that can be used to filter out higher frequencies with fewer artifacts.
-The resulting bandwidth of a 44.1 kHz recording and a 96 kHz recording are virtually the same in the end.
+The resulting audible bandwidth of a 44.1 kHz recording and a 96 kHz recording are ultimately the same.

 Digital Audio Data Compression Formats

 The audio files produced by recording studios are very large, due to the amount of information they contain.
 If a 3-minute song is recorded with a bit depth of 24-bit and a sample rate of 96kHz, the file size will be approximately 52MB.

-Lossy Data Compression Formats (MP3 & Streaming)
+Lossy Data Compression Formats (MP3 & AAC)